 Some values representing named gray colors can map to either of two names in CSS3, because it supports both gray and grey spelling variants for those colors.
 This function will always return the variant spelled gray (such as lightgray instead of lightgrey).
-See also the note on CSS3_HEX_TO_NAMES.
+See the documentation on name conventions for details.

 '''

-hex_to_name(u'#ffffff')

-u'white'

-hex_to_name(u'#ffff')

-u'white'

-hex_to_name(u'#000080')

-u'navy'

-hex_to_name(u'#daa520')

-u'goldenrod'
+hex_to_name('#ffffff')

+'white'

+hex_to_name('#fff')

+'white'

+hex_to_name('#000080')

+'navy'

+hex_to_name('#daa520')

+'goldenrod'

-hex_to_name(u'#daa520', spec=HTML4)
+hex_to_name('#daa520', spec=HTML4)

 Traceback (most recent call last):

 ...

 ValueError: '#daa520' has no defined color name in html4.

 '''

-• hex_value (str) - The hexadecimal color value to convert.

-• spec (str) - The specification from which to draw the list of color names.
-Default is CSS3.
+- hex_value (str) The hexadecimal color value to convert. - spec (str) The specification from which to draw the list of color names.
+Default is